Unrepl/unrepl/SPEC.md

 `:log-all` returns a function of one argument (`msg` conforming to `:unrepl/log-msg`) that will print `[:log msg nil]`.

 Client software should use these values to hook up appenders for the user log facilities.
-For example, assuming `Timbre` as the logging library and a value of `(clojure.core/some-> :session329  unrepl.repl/session :log-eval)]` for `:log-eval` then the client can send this form to the repl (main or control):
+For example, assuming `Timbre` as the logging library and a value of `(clojure.core/some-> :session329  unrepl.repl/session :log-eval)]` for `:log-eval` then the client can send this form to the `aux` repl:

 ```clj
 (let [w (clojure.core/some-> :session329  unrepl.repl/session :log-eval)]